Driving and characterizing nucleation of urea and glycine polymorphs in water: Conclusion

 When interpreting the RCs derived from the SPIB analysis, we find that for urea, the intermolecular angle and cluster size OPs are the most important contributors to the RC; for glycine, the intermolecular angles and orientational entropy of these angles are the most important to determining the reaction coordinate.
-These observations reflect that size informative OPs suggested by CNT are insufficient in describing slow modes towards nucleation of urea and glycine molecules; in addition orientational OPs are also needed.
+These observations reflect that size informative OPs suggested by CNT are insufficient in describing slow modes towards nucleation of urea and glycine molecules; in addition orientational OPs are needed.
 Each polymorph is identified using different metrics and then ranked appropriately as per their Boltzmann weights at 300 K \cite{tiwary2015jpcb}.
-The relative stability found by us shows form-A $>$ form-I $>$ form-B for urea and form-$\gamma >$ form-$\beta \ge$ form-$\alpha$ for glycine.
-Both rankings show agreements to the literature besides structures yet experimentally observed.
+The relative stability of the solvated crystal polymorphs compared to the solvated liquid state found by us shows form-A $>$ form-I $>$ form-B for urea and form-$\gamma >$ form-$\beta \ge$ form-$\alpha$ for glycine.
 Since we performed the SPIB analysis on the unreweighted energy surface, we cannot yet offer any kinetic insights regarding the nucleation of either organic molecule studied here.
 In addition we did not consider the question of finite size effects, which would especially impact kinetic properties.
 This will be done in future work using approaches such as Ref.~\onlinecite{Salvalaglio2016argon}.
 Secondly, our simulations would have been more representative of supersaturation levels of experiments with the use of constant chemical potential ensemble, which is an active area of research for studying nucleation \cite{karmakar2019constantmu}.

 To summarize, this work makes several significant contributions to the field of nucleation research and enhanced sampling in general.
 We have applied deep learning based RC construction methods to arguably the most complex set of systems to date and used them to successfully find reaction coordinates that accelerate the nucleation process of multiple polymorphs for both urea and glycine aqueous solutions.
 Furthermore, the simulations of glycine reported here are the first, to our knowledge, to utilize metadynamics to induce nucleation of the amino acid in water.
 Based on these results, we believe using machine learning methods to construct approximate reaction coordinates can provide novel solutions and information regarding non-classical effects in the nucleation of molecules from aqueous media.